Console Initial Setup

 Next

-button. - Leave
+button. - Ensure

 Client authentication

-is unchecked. - Click on the
+is disabled - Click on the

 Next